-Transfer Credit Appeal Process: Students may appeal transfer credit evaluations by contacting the Center for Enrollment Services (CES); Geryl Kinsel, Associate Registrar at 570-422-2811 or email@example.com.
-The appeal process will encompass a re-evaluation of your coursework by the CES.
-Students who appeal an equivalency are asked to submit a course syllabus, which provides more detailed information than catalog listings.
+Transfer Credit Appeal Process: Students may appeal transfer credit evaluations by contacting the Transfer Center; Candice Pellegrino, Assistant Registrar at (570) 422-2839 or firstname.lastname@example.org.
+The appeal process will encompass a re-evaluation of your coursework by the Transfer Center.
+Students who appeal an equivalency are required to submit a course syllabus, which provides more detailed information than catalog listings.
 Students not satisfied with the final transfer credit evaluation may appeal the decision to the chairperson of the academic department relevant to the course/s in question.
 Full and final discretion rests with the academic departments.

-Acceptable Grades: Credit for courses with a grade of "C-" or better will be considered for transfer credit.
-Grades of 'D' are only considered for transfer credit if the applicant is transferring under the guidelines of Academic Passport.
+Acceptable Grades: Credit for courses with a grade of "C" or better will be considered for transfer credit.
+Grades of "C-" or "D" are only considered for transfer credit if the applicant is transferring under the guidelines of the Academic Passport.

-Non-Transferable Credits: Developmental/remedial courses and those of a specific vocational, technical, occupational, office administrative, or theological nature are not considered transferable.
+Non-Transferable Credits: Developmental/remedial courses are not considered transferable.

-Transferring with Academic Passport: If you are a student at a PA Community College, Lackawanna College or one of the PA State System Universities (PASSHE) and are ready to transfer, Academic Passport is your guaranteed admission to East Stroudsburg University.
-To qualify you must have a conferred Associate of Arts (A.A.) or the Associate of Science (A.S.) degree from a PA community college or Lackawanna College or at least 12 college-level credits from one of the PA State System Universities (PASSHE).
-All students must have a minimum 2.00 grade point average.
+Transferring with the Academic Passport: If you are a student at a Pennsylvania Community College, Lackawanna College or one of the Pennsylvania State System Universities and are ready to transfer, the Academic Passport provides guaranteed admission to East Stroudsburg University.
+To qualify you must have a conferred Associate of Arts (A.A.) or Associate of Science (A.S.) degree from a Pennsylvania Community College or Lackawanna College or at least 12 college-level credits from one of the Pennsylvania State System Universities.
+All applicants must have a minimum 2.00 grade point average.

 Students holding the Academic Passport will transfer credit according to the Board of Governors Policy titled 'The Academic Passport and Student Transfer Policy'.
 For more information see the Academic Passport home page.

-Transfer Credit Limits: Final approval of courses counting toward your major rests with the chairperson of that department.
+Transfer Credit Limits: ESU does not have a maximum transfer credit limit.
+To earn an ESU degree, students must meet University Requirements that include completing 30 of the last 60 credits and 50% of the major and minor degree requirements at ESU.
+Final approval of courses counting toward your major rests with the chairperson of your major.
 Some departments have limits on the total number of credits that can be applied to the major field of study.
-Currently, these include: